In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 Global problems are interconnected.

-The largest countries in terms of the number of armed forces:
+Largest countries by number of armed forces:

 5. Russia.